Photonico/Computational_Physics_Topics/Sundries/Note for Writing in the Sciences.md

   + Make it easy to distinguish groups, e.g. triangles vs. circles vs. squares ...;
   + If it is too complex, maybe it belongs in a table.

++ Diagrams and Drawings
+  + Illustrate an experimental set-up or work-flow;
+  + Indicate the flow of participants;
+  + Illustrate cause and effect relationships or cycles;
+  + Give a hypothetical model;
+  + Represent microscopic particles or microorganisms as cartoons.

++ Besides tables and figures: Movies
+  + Allowed as supplemental material.

 ### 5.2 Results

 ### 5.3 Practice writing results